Shenkito/chat-app-react/README.md

+## 🚧 Project Status

+This project is **currently under active development**.
+Some features may be incomplete or subject to change.
+Stay tuned for updates! 🚀

 # Whisper

 Whisper is a real-time chat application built using the MERN stack (MongoDB/Mongoose, Express.js, React, Node.js), Socket.IO for real-time communication, TailwindCSS, Daisy UI for styling, Zustand for global state management, and React Hot Toast for error handling.